JRCSTU/allinone/Archive/README.txt

     Apps/GnuPG                 ## GPG cryptographic suite for Windows. vc_redist.x64.exe          ## Microsoft Visual C++ Redistributable for Visual Studio 2015
                                #  (KB2977003 Windows update, prerequisite for running Python-3.5.x).
-    CO2MPAS_logo.ico           ## The logos used by the INSTALL.vbs script.
+    CO2MPAS_logo.ico           ## The logos used by the INSTALL.bat script.

     README                     ## This file, with instructions on this pre-populated folder.